YaqingChen123/Udacity-Project-DisasterResponse/README.md

 - ML Pipeline Preparation Notebook: analyzing machine learning models through NLP process to find the final model.<br>

 # Results
+1. After you open the link, you should be able to see the web app.
+After entering message and clicking <b>Classify Message</b>, you can see the categories which the message belongs to<br>
+2. The following screenshot is the result<br>
+3. The web app's main page shows an overview of traning data

 # Acknowledgements
 I'm grateful to <b>Udacity</b> for enabling me to apply my data engineering skills to build a model for an API that classifies disaster messgae.
 Also thanks to <b>Figure Eight</b> for providing message dataset to train my model